letorbi/mod_anonip/README.md

     3             192.0.0.0
     4             0.0.0.0
     [other]       192.168.1.1

+The default value for `AnonipBehindProxy` is `0`, so `mod_anonip` will assume you are not behind a reverse proxy and use the IP provided by the currently used connection.
+If set to `1` it will use the IP provided from the HTTP-Header `X-Forwarded-For` which can be spoofed.
+Don't use that setting if you don't trust your reverse proxy!!!
+The configuration files shipped with the module set `AnonipBehindProxy = 1`.

 As long, as you mask at least 2 bytes of the IP address, your website will be in accordance with the privacy recommendations of the [Independent Centre for Privacy Protection in Germany (ULD)](https://www.datenschutzzentrum.de).